-The Hop-In Program supports of the success of first-generation students, low-income students, and/or students with disabilities by providing a year round high-touch, intentional, and holistic advising model consisting of a summer program, leadership development, mentoring, and academic support.
+The Hop-In Program supports the success of first-generation students and limited income students by providing a year-round high-touch, intentional, and holistic advising model consisting of a summer program, leadership development, mentoring, and academic support.

-The Hop-In Program seeks to cultivate an affirming, supportive, and cohort-based community for students who identify as first generation, Pell-eligible, or having a disability by promoting a holistic and personalized approach to success at Johns Hopkins University and beyond.
+The Hop-In Program seeks to cultivate an affirming, supportive, and cohort-based community for first-generation and pell-eligible students by promoting a holistic and personalized approach to success at Johns Hopkins University and beyond.

-The Hop-In Program will enhance the student experience of first generation, Pell-eligible, and students with disabilities at Johns Hopkins University.
+The Hop-In Program will enhance the student experience of first-generation and pell-eligible students at Johns Hopkins University.

 We hold students and professional team members to the highest standards of academic and professional excellence.
 We believe all students can maximize their academic success at Hopkins with the right resources and support services.
 As team members, we will maintain an improvement-oriented ethos to ensure we remain thought leaders and experts in the field.

 We value holistic wellness and define it as a focus on and intentional development of the physical, emotional, social, spiritual, intellectual, and financial aspects of one’s life.

 We believe to whom much is given, much is required.
 Through outreach, collaboration, and reflection, our students tie their service and learning together to address disparities prevalent in underserved areas.
 As a result, we hope to foster strong connections with our neighbors in the greater city of Baltimore.

 We believe all students at Johns Hopkins can be successful with an optimal balance of challenge and support.
 In Hop-In, we make student-driven decisions related to our coaching, programming, and services.